gamesensevip/docs/usage/common_issues.md

 Some antivirus vendors perform very intensive real-time monitoring/sandboxing that can interfere with the client.
 You don't need to disable Windows Defender.
 Whitelisting may not work.
 Make sure the antivirus is closed and its drivers are unloaded.
 You can re-open them after loading the cheat.

-**Known incompatible vendors:** Trend Micro, F-Secure, MalwareBytes
+**Known incompatible vendors:** Avast Anti-Virus, Trend Micro, F-Secure, MalwareBytes

 ### Unsupported version of Windows